Madeleine Madden: Television

-Madden voiced the protagonist of Ark: The Animated Series, Helena Walker, an Aboriginal Australian character and paleontologist.
+Madden voiced Helena Walker, the protagonist of Ark: The Animated Series, an Aboriginal Australian character and paleontologist.

 Film

 Madden has starred in short films by Deborah Mailman, and Meryl Tankard and co-starred with Christina Ricci and Jack Thompson in Around the Block.
 Her first film acting job was at 8 years old.
 She aims to become a director in the future.

 In 2019, Madden made her big Hollywood debut as Sammy in the Nickelodeon film Dora and the Lost City of Gold.